The Real Housewives of Atlanta: Storylines

-The ninth season sees Fields and Leakes depart the show, the ladder for the first time.
+The ninth season sees Fields and Leakes depart the show, the latter for the first time.
 Whitfield returns as a full-time housewife, while Zolciak-Biermann and Hampton return in a guest capacity.
 Parks spends the season coping with her divorce from Nida.
 She has ended her friendship with Burruss and forms a close friendship with Williams (who together are deemed "Frick and Frack").
 Williams claims she has a source that says Burruss and Tucker conspired to rape her using drugs; this accusation leads to a feud between them, as well as tensions within the group due to its severity.
 Bailey's marriage to Thomas unravels, and she too begins divorce proceedings with some guilt.
 Moore beings dating Matt Jordan, but the relationship turns abusive, and she has difficulty in breaking up with him.
 She and Whitfield also complete construction on their homes, continuing to clash over their decorations.
-Moore upsets Whitfield by going with Burruss into her home's unfinished basement, which begins a feud with Zolciak-Biermann after the ladder makes disparaging remarks about Moore.
+Moore upsets Whitfield by going with Burruss into her home's unfinished basement, which begins a feud with Zolciak-Biermann after the latter makes disparaging remarks about Moore.
 Whitfield coins herself as "the bone collector".
 In the final reunion episodes, Williams reveals that she learned about the claim from Parks, who had seemingly created the claim vindictively against Burruss.

 The tenth season sees the firing of Parks over fabricating the rape accusation and other aspects of her storyline.
 Leakes returns as a full-time housewife, while Zolciak-Biermann returns as a 'friend' through Whitfield.
 Hampton and Eva Marcille join as 'friends' through their connections to Leakes.
 Williams attempts to reconcile with the women over her role in Parks' smear campaign against Burruss throughout the season.
 While on the group vacation in Barcelona, a fight between her and Hampton results in her going back home early.
 Leakes nurses her husband through health issues while revitalizing her acting career by doing stand-up.
 Burruss launches a restaurant with her relatives and prepares to launch a reunion tour for her former girl group Xscape.
 Burruss invites Leakes to open for the group on the tour but is forced to drop her after a confrontation between Leakes and a heckler creates controversy.
 Bailey begins to date following her divorce from Thomas but finds conflict with Marcille when she accuses her new beau of cheating on his girlfriend with Bailey.
 Moore returns married to New York entrepreneur Mark Daly, the legality of which is met with skepticism from Zolciak-Biermann and Hampton.
 She finds her marriage under pressure due to their long-distance relationship and his reluctance to be in the public eye.
 Whitfield alienates the other women due to her friendship with Zolciak-Biermann, whose feuds with the other women draw accusations of racism.